axelvaldez/radical-companies/_posts/rFiction/First of Earth/E02-Sweet-Home-Chicago.markdown

  <p>“Given all the secrecy, you’ve obviously already ejected transparency out the airlock.
 And the fact that they call you the Boss pretty much tells me that decentralization is out, too.
 So much for Commitments, then.”</p>
  <p>“Transparency is not ‘out the airlock’ as you said.
 You asked me if I was the Boss and I told you without hesitation.”<p>
  <p>“Yes, but that’s only because you’ve known me for a very long time and you know there was no point denying it.”</p>
  <p>“Transparency is about not hiding things, but it’s not about broadcasting them, either.
 I would tell anybody who asked.
-If that’s not being transparent, then…”</p>
+If that’s not being transparent, then&hellip;”</p>
- <p>“Vic… does that line of thinking really work on people that have grown up in a RADICAL environment like these people have?
+ <p>“Vic&hellip; does that line of thinking really work on people that have grown up in a RADICAL environment like these people have?
 Really?”</p>
  <p>“I would tell anybody who asked like you did.
-If that’s not being transparent, then…”</p>
+If that’s not being transparent, then&hellip;”</p>
  <p>“Hasn’t anybody pointed out that transparency is about not surprising the very people who are going to be impacted by a decision?
 And what you aim to do surely would impact, y’know, HUMANITY!
 Except it’s not going to spread beyond the reach of your voice.”</p>
- <p>“That’s your interpretation of transparency, but we are being transpar…”</p>
+ <p>“That’s your interpretation of transparency, but we are being transpar&hellip;”</p>
  <p>“There are no versions of transparency,” she interrupted.
 “You are either transparent or you are playing with words.
 You are plenty smart, and you are good at playing with words.
 But, tell me: are you dictating what everybody’s purpose is, too?
 Are you going to put the kibosh on experimentation unless sanctioned by you?”
 Vic was going to say something, but she would not let him.
 “And, let me guess, meaningful is whatever comes out of your mouth and they’ll be part of whatever group you tell them to join.
 So much for Principles.
 That’s a heck of a, I don’t know, rebellion?”</p>
  <p>“Correction.
 As in, course correction.”</p>
  <p>“Correction?
 What in the universe does that mean?
 Our RADICAL culture is broken and you have the fix for it?
 And you got that from, let’s see, aliens you met while on a stroll outside?
 Vic, are you hearing yourself?
 What’s happened to you?”</p>
  <p>“Munjez.
 Munjez happened to me.
 Actually, before that, when you asked me to be his dad.
 It opened my eyes to what was lacking in our society.”</p>
  <p>“And what would that be?”</p>
  <p>“Respect.
 Acknowledgement of those of us who are naturally superior.
 Like you.
 And humility.
 All of those things are missing but they are necessary.”</p>
- <p>“Don’t bring me into this… Wait, what about Munjez and what do you mean by ‘necessary?’”</p>
+ <p>“Don’t bring me into this&hellip; Wait, what about Munjez and what do you mean by ‘necessary?’”</p>
  <p>“Remember when you asked me if I wanted to have a child with you?
 At first I said yes like I would to most of your ideas because crazy as they may sound at first, they are always solid.
 But afterwards, it made me think and I saw myself from a perspective I hadn’t seen myself before.
 I was 22 then and I had not spent any time thinking about anything beyond next week, but just the idea of being a father changed that.
 That’s when I realized that I had to make my mark, I had to do something that would make Munjez proud of me.
 And I wanted it to be world changing.”</p>
  <p>“That’s very sweet and touching, Vic.
 But what do you mean by the necessary things that are missing?
 And why didn’t you talk to me about this before?”
 And then, with a shade of sadness in her voice, “Vic, we talked all the time, before, during, and after Munjez was born.
 Until a few months ago, we talked all the freaking time.
-Why…”</p>
+Why&hellip;”</p>
  <p>“Because I knew you would rebuke me.
 The youngest Bellamy would not go against the Bellamy ideals that took over humanity.
 And as much as you don’t want to acknowledge it, you have a platform and could prevent me from leading this charge.”</p>
- <p>“Bellamy tradition… ?
+ <p>“Bellamy tradition&hellip; ?
 Vic, I wouldn’t have rebuked you, but I would have suggested that you run an experiment.
 Instead it went from your head into full production.
 Universal domination, that’s what it sounds like to me.
-In any case, I just wanted you to spend time with…” She froze mid-sentence.
+In any case, I just wanted you to spend time with&hellip;” She froze mid-sentence.
 Then she gave him a furious look, got up, and ran back to her quarters.
 But it was too late and Munjez was gone.</p>

 <div style="margin-bottom:1in; width:80%; padding:0 10%; font-family: American Typewriter, serif; ">
- <span style="float:left; "><a href="">Previous <</a></span>
+ <span style="float:left; "><a href="2022-02-27-E01-first-of-earth">Previous <</a></span>
- <span style="float:right; "><a href="https://radicalcompanies.com/2022/03/01/e03-give-him-back">> Next</a></span>
+ <span style="float:right; "><a href="e03-give-him-back">> Next</a></span>
 </div>

 <h1 style="font-size:50px; font-family:Courier New, monospace; text-align:center; margin: 60 0 20 0; ">FURTHER READING</h1>
  <ul>
   <li><a>The Hidden Masters – Notes</a></li>
   <li><a href="https://en.wikipedia.org/wiki/Moons_of_Jupiter">Moons of Jupiter</a></li>
-  <li><a href="https://www.sciencemagazinedigital.org/sciencemagazine/18_december_2020/MobilePagedArticle.action?articleId=1646790&app=false#articleId1646790">A gatekeeper for learning</a> (see <a>AnchorMod</a>)</li>
+  <li><a>A gatekeeper for learning</a> (see <a>AnchorMod</a>)</li>
   <li><a>Narrative Arc</a></li>
   <li><a>Future Tech and Culture</a></li>
   <li><a>Resources</a></li>